cevi/automatic_walk-time_tables/docs/documentation/introduction/environment.md

 Runtime modes and environment Variables may influence the behaviour of the application.

 ::: tip
-The default runtime mode is `dev-live` with it's associated configuration file `.env.dev-live`.
+The default runtime mode is `live` with it's associated configuration file `.env.live`.

 It enables live reloading/rebuilding, which is useful to develop the application.
 :::